BrainPonders/PocoClass/README.md

 ## Overview

-POCOmeta is a sophisticated post-consumption metadata processor for Paperless-ngx that automatically enriches documents with intelligent metadata using rule-based pattern matching and confidence scoring.
+POCOmeta is a post-consumption metadata processor for Paperless-ngx that automatically enriches documents with metadata using rule-based pattern matching and confidence scoring.
 It's designed specifically for bulk document imports and provides automated, high-quality metadata extraction with transparency and customizability.

 ## Why This Project Exists

-Bulk-importing documents into Paperless-ngx—such as years' worth of bank statements, tax returns, pay slips, and other records—is a common need for new users or organizations migrating from legacy archives.

-However, Paperless-ngx's built-in metadata extraction and document classification capabilities often fall short when handling diverse, historic, or large sets of documents.
-This results in inaccurate or missing metadata (e.g., document type, date, correspondent, tags), which in turn leads to extensive manual correction and inconsistent archives.

-To address these challenges, this project introduces a modular, rule-based post-consumption pipeline for Paperless-ngx:

-• **Automated High-Quality Metadata Extraction:**
-By defining clear rules for each document type, the pipeline ensures that imported documents are consistently and accurately classified, even during large-scale imports.

-• **Customizability & Modularity:**
-Rules can be tailored or extended for any kind of document, not just the most frequent types.
-This makes the system adaptable to different archives and future needs.

-• **Transparency & Explainability:**
-Every decision made by the pipeline is traceable: each rule match, score, and extracted metadata is logged and available for review.
-This provides users with confidence in the automation and makes troubleshooting straightforward.

-• **Bulk Import Ready:**
-Whether migrating a personal archive or processing corporate records, the pipeline is designed to handle high volumes with minimal manual intervention.
+When I first set up Paperless-ngx and began importing decades’ worth of bank statements, payslips, tax returns, and other routine documents, I quickly realized that the built-in learning and classification system wasn’t keeping up.
+Even after manually correcting dozens of documents, Paperless kept making the same mistakes.
+What began as a simple post-consumption script, tailored for a few common document types, gradually evolved into this project—a flexible, rule-based tool that lets me accurately identify and tag any document, reliably and repeatably, with minimal manual effort.

+## How it works

+POCOmeta uses simple YAML rule files to describe how each document type can be recognized.
+For every rule, you define core and bonus identifiers—key words or patterns to look for in the document’s OCR text, filename, or even its existing Paperless metadata.
+Each rule can also include scoring instructions and patterns for extracting specific metadata, such as dates.

+When POCOmeta runs, it loads all your rules and checks each document against them.
+It matches the document’s content and filename to the patterns you set, calculates a confidence score based on your rules, and then applies the static and dynamic metadata you’ve defined—like document type, tags, or a creation date.
+The end result: every document is classified using transparent, fully customizable logic, with a confidence score to help you catch any uncertainties.

 ## Installation